 A physician creates a personal treatment plan in the EHR or the Diabetes Management System according to a particular patient’s diabetes type, the HbA1c level, comorbidities, allergies, physical activity level, nutrition habits and more.

 The patient receives the treatment plan via the mobile app and follows the guidelines – for example, recommendations and instructions as described above.
 In the app, they can specify the daily regimen to receive relevant reminders on medication intake.
 To ensure the most accurate fulfillment of the treatment plan, the patient should journalize and send to the caregiver such information as daily glucose, blood pressure, diet, physical activity, mood and medication intake.
 And the app can do it all.

-Based on the processed data, the diabetes management system will monitor the patient’s health status and, if needed, notify the physician or the patient (via the diabetes app).
+Based on the processed data, the diabetes management system will monitor the patient’s health status and, if needed, notify the physician or the patient (via the diabetes app like this one).

 For example, the app can warn an individual about the risk of complications and recommend an appointment with a doctor when the glucose level is slowly rising due to a gradual growth of insulin resistance or insulin secretion decrease.
 Moreover, the software can also alert the patient about the risk of hyperglycemia in case the patient's diet contains excessive amounts of carbs, or their physical activity isn’t regular.

 Then, the health specialist can adjust the treatment plan accordingly or suggest the patient to schedule an appointment to discuss their condition changes.
 All this communication elements are held via the DMS-based notifications.